Jazzy 'Charlie Brown Christmas' swings on after 57 years

 The producer always said it had taken less than half an hour to write, and he likely tossed the scrap of paper away.
 He was in a rush.
 Everything was rushed.
 No one even knew, once the special aired, whether it would ever be seen again.

-Instead, “A Charlie Brown Christmas” became an indelible holiday tradition and so, too, has Guaraldi’s music.
+Instead, "A Charlie Brown Christmas" became an indelible holiday tradition and so, too, has Guaraldi's music — perhaps even more so.

-“Christmas just doesn’t feel like Christmas without hearing that album,” said Derrick Bang, author of the biography “Vince Guaraldi at the Piano.”
+"Christmas just doesn't feel like Christmas without hearing that album in the background," said Derrick Bang, author of the biography "Vince Guaraldi at the Piano."

-The special itself was a bit of an oddity: a cartoon story of the meaning of Christmas soundtracked by a sophisticated, jazz trio of piano, bass and drum.
+The special itself was a bit of an oddity: a cartoon story of the meaning of Christmas soundtracked by a sophisticated, mostly instrumental jazz trio of piano, bass and drum.

 Yet it worked.
 Guaraldi's cascading piano evokes both motion and lightly falling snow on "Skating."
 The driving melody of "Linus and Lucy" is the eternal backdrop to a swinging party.
 "O Tannenbaum" shifts from the traditional carol to a bass-driven groove.
 A children's choir adds charm to "Christmas Time is Here."